SUNRUSE-Junk-Drawer/narragen/README.md

-# PGRTSPM
+# Narragen
-Procedural Generation through Recursive Triple-Store Pattern Matching
+Procedural narrative generation through recursive triple-store pattern matching.

 An implementation of some of the ideas in [Rogelio E. Cardona-Rivera and Chris Martens' talk on Procedural Narrative Generation](https://youtu.be/k2rgzZ2WXKo).